 Divorces are not easy.
-They are usually a long, complicated, and expensive processes.
+They are usually long, complicated, and expensive processes.
 However, many times the final judgment of a divorce case will not be the end.
 If the court finds it appropriate to grant child support to a party, the other party will be legally bound to pay a fixed amount to them until the child reaches 18 years old or graduates from high school.

-If you have been granted a settlement in a personal injury case, it is reasonable to be concerned that the money could be targeted for a child support modification.
+If you have been granted settlement in a personal injury case, it is reasonable to be concerned that the money could be targeted for a child support modification.
 After all, you need that money to recover from the incident and have earned it through litigation.

-Other states will take a different perspective and look at the settlement as additional income.
+Other states will take a different perspective and look at the compensation as additional income.
 This distinction can also depend on whether the award is granted as a one-time payment or on a regular schedule of smaller sums.

 Thanks to our friends and contributors from Andrew R. Lynch, P.C. for their insight into personal injury practice.